suhank/zea-engine/docs/api/SceneTree/BaseImage.md

 <a name="BaseImage+getParams"></a>

 ### getParams
-Returns all params and class state values.
+Returns all parameters and class state values.

 **Returns**: <code>object</code> - - The return value.